Kitura/kitura.dev/content/docs/guides/deploying/monitoring.md

 Kitura.run()
 ```

-Once the server is running, go to http://localhost:8080/swiftmetrics-dash.
+Once the server is running, go to <a href="http://localhost:8080/swiftmetrics-dash" target="blank">localhost:8080/swiftmetrics-dash</a>.

 ---